centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/map-web-update.md

 title: Updating MAP
 ---

-> A reset of your MAP database is necessary: the modifications you made on your maps using the web editor will be lost.
-Otherwise, note that the MAP (Legacy) database (and therefore legacy maps) will not be impacted.

 Use the following procedure to update your MAP version:

 1. Stop the **centreon-map-ng** service by running this command on the machine hosting the Centreon MAP service: